helloryuko/helloryuko/READMESIR.md

- 😳 Be aware!
-Don't think that the place you locate yourself at has all the safety measures to prevent crime from happening.
+ 😳 Be advised!
+It is not to be assumed that the location in which you are situated possesses all necessary safeguards to prevent criminal activity.

-Assasinations, illegal transfer of ownership, sexual abuse— all of the afforementioned are happening on the streets of the city of your primary location every single day.
+Assassinations, unlawful transfer of property, sexual assault— all of the aforementioned are occurring on the streets of the city of your primary residence on a daily basis.

-Subscribers of our information channels give us access to exclusive content without any censorship, and we publish the materials we mentioned before in a public domain.
+Subscribers to our information channels are granted access to exclusive content without any form of censorship, and we disseminate the aforementioned materials in the public domain.

-Look for your city and check what's happening👇
+Identify your city and ascertain the prevailing circumstances👇

 — Москва
 — Санкт-Петербург